EXCLUSIVE-US, Dutch set to hit China's chipmakers with one-two punch

 Other companies that could be impacted by the new Dutch rules include atomic layer deposition firm ASM International.
 A spokesman for the Almere-based company declined comment ahead of Friday's announcement.

-(Reporting by Karen Freifeld; additional reporting by Toby Sterling in Amsterdam; editing by Chris Sanders and Anna Driver)
+(Reporting by Karen Freifeld; additional reporting by Toby Sterling in Amsterdam; Editing by Anna Driver and Stephen Coates)

 ((karen.freifeld@thomsonreuters.com; +1(646) 223-6921;))